top of page

 • Lin, Y. (2020).
 Critical dialogue and the re/making of pedagogic assemblage: Teaching with social media and feminist online pedagogy.
 In Knochel, A., Liao, C., Patton, R. (Eds.), Critical Digital Making.
 10.3726/b17298

 • Carpenter, B. S., & Lin, Y. (2014).
 “Looking back, looking through, and looking beyond: Translating new media art education into virtual world pedagogy.”
-In M. Stokrocki (Ed.), Exploration in virtual worlds: New digital multi-media literacy investigations for art education (pp. xx-xx). .
+In M. Stokrocki (Ed.), Exploration in virtual worlds: New digital multi-media literacy investigations for art education (pp. 9-14). .
 Reston, VA: The National Art Education Association.

 About: List